 Jean is also very active in agriculture and the community.
 She has served on various local organizations, such as the St. Johns Church and the Mt.
 Pulaski Park District.
 She is one of the primary grain haulers in the fall, along with keeping records and bookwork.
 During the winter months she is employed by FBFM.

 Doug and Erin have been married since 1998 and are enjoying raising their four children, Drew, Alec, Luke, and Ella.
 Doug graduated from Southern Illinois University at Carbondale where he was a member of Alpha Gamma Rho and completed a bachelor’s degree in Agriculture Production.
 Doug returned home to farm in 1998 and has been involved in various local and agricultural organizations also.
 He was a 2004 graduate of The Illinois Ag Leadership Program, where he spent time in Washington D.C., China, Hong Kong, and India.
 Doug was also a graduate of the 2006 Cultivating Master Farmer Program.
 He is the former chairman of the Land of Lincoln Soil Savers and is a Mt.
 Pulaski FFA Alumni.
 He is a former member of the advisory council for the Federal Reserve Bank of Chicago, and former director for the Logan County Soil and Water Conservation District, and former President of the Mt.
 Pulaski Athletic Association.
-He is currently assistant Jr. High boys’ basketball coach, and President of the Mt.
-Pulaski CUSD #23 school board.
+He also spent 10 years as the assistant Jr. High boys’ basketball coach, is currently on Mt.
+Pulaski CUSD #23 school board of which he served as president for 8 years.
 Doug and Erin have four children, Drew, Alec, Luke, and Ella.